-The study also analyzed bladder cancer risk based on specific degree of chemical exposure, comparing Marines at Camp Pendleton with those at Camp Lejeune who had varying degrees of exposure to the specific chemicals water.
+The study also analyzed PD risk based on specific degree of chemical exposure, comparing civilians at Camp Pendleton with those at Camp Lejeune who had varying degrees of exposure to the specific chemicals water.
+Using water distribution models and residential locations and periods of residence at Camp Lejeune, the authors calculated cumulative and average residential exposure to each contaminant.